-THE centenary of the end of the First World War will be the focus of We Remember Them: Armistice at Salisbury Cathedral, with art installations, films, a concert, tours, and a Shakespeare production, throughout November and starting on 25th October.
+THE centenary of the end of the First World War will be the focus of We Remember Them: Armistice at Salisbury Cathedral, with art installations, films, a concert, tours, and a Shakespeare production, throughout November.

 Across the North Quire Aisle, in the Morning Chapel, an outreach exhibition will bring together two of the most potent symbols of Remembrance – red poppies and puttees (the lower leg wrappings, worn by soldiers in two World Wars).
 Binding the Past to the Present Through Remembrance, on show from Thursday 25th October until Sunday 25th November is a Heritage Lottery funded project by local artist Suzie Gutteridge with Salisbury Cathedral’s Outreach team.
 It was inspired by puttees given to her by her late father, a former soldier.